vjousse/emmett/content/en/2018-03-19-from-python-to-go-to-rust.md

 ---
-title:  From python to Go to Rust: an opinionated journey
+title:  "From python to Go to Rust: an opinionated journey"
 date: 2018-03-22 09:00:00+01:00
 categories: point of view
 slug: from-python-to-go-to-rust